 Hearse House Renovation and Museum The complete renovation of the Hearse House, and nearby cast-iron green fence, took place in summer 2016.
-The frame of the historic building was repaired and renovated, the exterior painted, and a reinforced concrete floor laid.
-In September the Town’s horse-drawn hearse was moved into its reincarnated home.
-An educational foyer featuring facts about the building, hearse, and funeral customs will be constructed in early 2017 with a projected grand opening of Chester’s unique small museum in late spring.
-For information, contact Suzy Forlie at 802-875-3634 or Lillian Willis at 802-875-1340
+The structure of the historic building was repaired, righted, and renovated; the exterior painted; and a reinforced concrete floor laid.
+In September 2016 the Town’s horse-drawn hearse was moved into its reincarnated home.
+An educational foyer featuring facts about the building, hearse, and funeral customs was constructed, and the unique, seasonal museum was opened to the public on October 28, 2017.
+The museum is open for self-guided tours Memorial Day through Columbus Day.
+For additional information, contact Lillian Willis at 802-875-1340 or email@example.com.

 Public Plantings Four times a year – spring, summer, fall, and winter – Chester Townscape enhances Chester’s landscape in prominent public locations with flowers and other natural decorations.
 CT volunteers water those plants all summer long and would love help from others for that daily job that brings so much beauty to the town and joy to all who drive or walk by.
 If you would like to help or would like to be emailed the form to order a planter or to contribute to the public plantings this coming spring, please contact Tory Spater at 802-875-2952 or Lynn Russell at 802-875-2707.